wp-plugins/leaguemanager/readme.txt

 * add team logo (wp-content directory needs to be writable by the server)
 * numerous point-rules implemented to also support special rules (e.g. Hockey)
 * weekly-based ordering of matches with bulk editing mechanism
+* automatic or manual saving of standings table
-* automatic point calculation and ranking of teams
+* automatic or drag & drop ranking of teams
 * activate/deactivate league toggling
 * widget for each active league
 * seperate capability to control access and compatibility with Role Manager